 At the crest of the rise, the trail once more approaches the power lines, then bears right and descends to a large cairn, which marks the start of the Orange Trail.
 Bear left and continue along the Orange Trail, which follows a rocky footpath parallel to the power lines on the left.
 After looping around to the left and passing directly under the power lines, enabling hikers to experience the wildflowers that bloom in the spring beneath the power lines, the Orange Trail crosses Bear House Brook on a wooden bridge.
 A short distance beyond, the stone foundation of the old Morgan home may be seen on the right.

 After 0.7 mile on the Orange Trail, the Pink Dot Trail (black dot on pink) begins on the left.
 Continue ahead, following the sign to "Bear Rock."
 A short distance beyond, you’ll reach the massive Bear Rock, a huge glacial erratic, which marks the boundary between Kinnelon Borough and Montville Township.
 Turn right at Bear Rock onto the Yellow Dot Trail (black dot on yellow) and cross a wooden footbridge over the brook.
 In a short distance, you’ll come to a fork, where the Yellow Dot Trail goes off to the right.
-Bear left onto an unmarked trail, following the sign to "Tripod Rock," and continue along a level footpath, parallel to the brook.
+Bear left onto an unmarked trail and continue along a level footpath, parallel to the brook.
 Soon, you’ll begin a steep, rocky climb up to the ridge of Pyramid Mountain.
 You gain only about 150 feet in elevation, but this is the steepest climb of the hike.

-Just beyond the crest of the ridge, the trail arrives at a T-junction.
+Just beyond the crest of the ridge, the unmarked trail arrives at a T-junction.
 Turn left onto the Blue Dot Trail (black dot on blue), and in about 500 feet you’ll reach Tripod Rock -– a huge boulder, perched on three smaller stones.
 Geologists explain that this boulder was deposited here by glacial action, although some believe that it may be a Native American calendar site.
 This unusual feature helped galvanize public support to preserve the mountain when it was threatened by development.

 When you’re ready to continue, retrace your steps to the junction and continue heading south along the ridge on the Blue Dot Trail.
 Soon, you’ll notice a purple-blazed side trail on the right.
 Follow this trail, which leads in a short distance to Lucy's Overlook, named for Lucy Meyer, who led the crusade to save the area from development.
 There are limited views to the south and west over Stony Brook Mountain from rock outcrops.
 Continue ahead on the purple-blazed trail until it ends at the Blue Dot Trail, then turn right onto the Blue Dot Trail.
 Soon, the Yellow Dot Trail begins on the right.
 You should bear left to continue on the Blue Dot Trail.